 An HPV test can be done with the cells obtained during the Pap Smear.
-At home tests require the patient to swab their vagina (female) or urethra (male) or rectum and then mail the swab to the lab.
 The laboratory evaluates the cells to see if the HPV virus that causes cervical cancer is present.

 In summary the thousands of deaths that occur each year to cervical cancer can be prevented with simple testing, such as the Pap Smear.
 Discuss with your medical provider when cervical cancer screening is best for you.